Brazil's top court rejects Lula release request | DW | 26.06.2019

 Brazil's Supreme Court has turned down a request to free jailed ex-President Luiz Inacio Lula da Silva following allegations the judge who convicted him was biased.
 Lula's lawyers say he was denied a fair trial.

-Judges in Brazil's Supreme Court knocked back a proposal to temporarily release former President Luiz Inacio Lula da Silva by three votes to two.
+Judges in Brazil's Supreme Court knocked back a proposal to temporarily release former President Luiz Inacio Lula da Silva (commonly know as Lula) by three votes to two.

 The leftist ex-leader was jailed in 2018 on charges of corruption and money laundering.